-Over-confidence in microscopy - Providers distrusted negative RDT results when microscopy, "the gold standard," showed the client had malaria [24] [26].
+Over-confidence in microscopy: Providers distrusted negative RDT results when microscopy, "the gold standard," showed the client had malaria.

-High workload, many clients - Providers default to habit because they do not have the mental bandwidth or the time to consider alternative diagnoses [23].
+High workload, many clients: Providers default to habit because they do not have the mental bandwidth or the time to consider alternative diagnoses.

-Task allocation and shift schedules - Although RDTs can be done by any trained provider, RDT or microscopy results may not be available in a timely fashion in facilities where these are only done by laboratory staff and the laboratories are closed in the evenings and weekends, or when the staff is absent.
+Task allocation and shift schedules: Although RDTs can be done by any trained provider, RDT or microscopy results may not be available in a timely fashion in facilities either when the staff is absent, or where these are both only performed by laboratory staff and the laboratories are closed in the evenings and weekends.

-Diagnostic equipment - lack of supplies and equipment for diagnosing non-malarial causes, in the case of people with negative test results.
+Diagnostic equipment: Lack of supplies and equipment for diagnosing non-malarial causes impact people with negative test results.